abhishekmishra2612/Nucleus-segmentation-using-U-net/README.md

 Identifying the cells’ nuclei is the starting point for most analyses because most of the human body’s 30 trillion cells contain a nucleus full of DNA, the genetic code that programs each cell.
 Identifying nuclei allows researchers to identify each individual cell in a sample, and by measuring how cells react to various treatments, the researcher can understand the underlying biological processes at work.
 ### Source of dataset: https://www.kaggle.com/c/data-science-bowl-2018/data
 ## Business Problem:
    create a sementic segmentation model that can identify a range of nuclei across varied conditions.
-By observing patterns,
+By observing patterns, Given a microscopic cell image contain various pattern of the nuclei and segments each nuclei.(It is Sementic segmentation problem).
+### Performance metrics :
+  The evaluation metrics for this sementic segmentation problem is mean Intersection over Union
+  ##                     IoU(A,B)=A∩B/A∪B.